mounaiban/studycapt/README.md

 ### in2pbmp4.sh
 A script to make PBM P4 images from files, by basically slapping a PBM P4 header onto an excerpt of the first bytes of a file.
-PBM P4s are eight times as compact as a P1, and are recommended when there is no need to tinker with individual bits.

 Assuming that ``in2pbmp4.sh`` is already marked as executable with ``chmod +x`` or any alternative method:

 ```
-# Visualise the first (104*80)/8 bytes of a file:
+# Visualise the first 8320 (i.e. 104x80) bytes of a file as a 104x80px image:
-$ ./in2bpmp4 104 80 your_file > visp4.pbm
+$ ./in2bpmp4 104 80 binary_file > visp4.pbm

+# Create an A4-sized random 1bpp image (at 600dpi) for compression tests
+# Note: the name of the file containing random bits is repeated at two places
+$ dd if=/dev/urandom of=random-a4.bin bs=100 count=347944 && ./in2pbmp4 4970 7014 random-a4.bin > random-a4.pbm
 ```

 ### sample\_balls.py